laravel/chisel/README.md

 ## Introduction

 Laravel Chisel provides primitives for building post-install scripts that remove unwanted features from Laravel starter kits.

-A starter kit includes a `chisel.php` script that declares the available features and what to do when each one is selected or deselected.
-The installer collects the user's choices and passes them to Chisel for execution.
+Compatible starter kits include a `chisel.php` script that defines the optional features and the file mutations needed to remove them.

 ## Installation